dotsilva/omarchy-dotrb-theme/README.md

 # Featuring:
 Left side waybar [thanks to adsovetzky](https://github.com/adsovetzky/Adsovetzky-Omarchy-s-Waybar);

-Abosolutely NO GAPS and NO ROUNDED!
+1 to border size and 1 to gaps in, just the minimal to help differentiate the windows!
 We want every pixel of the screen;

 Red, light red, light pink, dark gray and light gray color palette;